-High Pressure Cut Out (water cooled only): The pressure switch is designed to open and shut off the machine should the high side refrigeration pressure become too high, usually as a result of not enough water through the water cooled condenser.
+High Pressure Cut Out: The pressure switch is designed to open and shut off the machine should the high side refrigeration pressure become too high, usually as a result of not enough water through the water cooled condenser or a fan motor failure.

-It is a manual reset.
+Air cooled is an automatic reset, water cooled is a manual reset.